sadiv/docs/en/docs/api/account/GetSettings.md

 ### Errors GetSettings {#errors}

-For a list of errors common to all methods, refer to [Standard errors] section (../common-errors.md)
+For a list of errors common to all methods, refer to section [Standard errors](../common-errors.md)

 ## Python request example {#request-example-python}